 Detoxification is the first step on the road to recovery.
 After detox, it is highly recommended that clients enter rehabilitation.
 In rehab, clients receive a range of behavioral and cognitive therapies.
 These modalities address the underlying reasons for cocaine use, promoting effective self-management and emotional resilience.

 Cocaine Detox in Memphis, TN

 If you or a loved one are struggling with cocaine addiction, please contact us today.
 We can help you begin your path to recovery.
-We offer comprehensive support in the form of a medically supervised cocaine detox program that helps you take the first step to live a sober life here in Memphis, TN.
+We offer comprehensive support in the form of a medically supervised cocaine detox program, wound care and holistic care that helps you take the first step to live a sober life here in Memphis, Tennessee.
 All clients are treated with compassion and non-judgment in a safe and comfortable environment.

 Our treatment advisors are standing by waiting to help.
 Call today to discuss your treatment options.